cwrisec/LFS171x-An-Introduction-to-Hyperledger-Blockchain-Technologies/README.md

 - **Enterprise Operations Management** - JD.com, the largest retailer in China, has developed its own enterprise blockchain platform aimed at streamlining numerous operational procedures, such as tracking and tracing the movement of goods, charity donations, authenticity certification, property assessment, transaction settlements, digital copyrights, etc.Hyperledger Fabric.
 - **Insurance Compliance Data** - The American Association of Insurance Services has developed openIDL (open Insurance Data Link), a system built on IBM Blockchain, thus powered by Hyperledger Fabric, which is designed to automate insurance regulatory reporting.
 - **Decentralized Identities and Trusted Credentials** - In an attempt to streamline their business-oriented services, the government of British Columbia started working on a project based on Hyperledger Indy.
 OrgBook BC is an online directory that can be used to quickly verify if an organization is legally registered to do business in British Columbia as a corporation.
 This is just the first step of a larger blockchain-based initiative aimed at streamlining government services.

+## Supplychain Management

+**Defintion** : The oversight of funds, raw materials, components, and finished products, as they move from suppliers, to manufacturers, to wholesalers, to retailers, to consumers, within one or several companies

+- Important part of enterprise resource planning (ERP)

+**Why is blockchain useful in supplychain ?**
+-  Eliminate the need for a trusted third party to certify raw materials, components, or finished products, as they travel through a supply chain

+**Challenges** :
+- Stocking the right amount of inventory over time is also known as **supply demand synchronization**
+- DLT can provide for **just-in-time lean manufacturing** and distribution
+- Overstocking inventory is costly
+- Inter companies settlements is difficult because no integration with the differents ERP systems -
+- Data doesn't flow well through the handshakes or interface points between systems.
+-  Transfert of ownership & Changes of status of products through their synchronization between parties
+-  **Visibility is limited at the hand-off points of funds, raw materials, components, or finished products and it's intented**